Culture of Ladakh: Language

 The Ladakhi language is a Tibetic language spoken in Ladakh, which is also called Bhoti or Bodhi.
 As per the 2011 census, approximately 110,826 people speak Ladakhi.
 Ladakhi has absorbed words from the silk route trade.
 It is usually written using Tibetan script with the pronunciation of Ladakhi being much closer to written Classical Tibetan.

 Music

-The traditional music of Ladakh includes instruments like linyu (flute), damnyan (stringed instrument) pivang, khakong, (sitar) daph (dafli) daman, surna, and piwang (shehnai and drum).
+The traditional music of Ladakh includes instruments like linyu (flute), damnyan (stringed instrument), khakong (sitar), daph, daman, surna, and piwang (shehnai and drum).
 Chanting of mantras in Sanskrit and the Tibetan language plays an important role in Ladakhi music.
-Folk music is an integral part of Ladakh's culture.
-Music is often inspired by the surrounding physical features.
+The music of Ladakhi monastic festivals, like various forms of Tibetan music, often involves chanting as an integral part of the religion.
+These chants are complex, often inclusind recitations of sacred texts and manuscripts or in celebration of different festivals.
+Folk music is an integral part of Ladakh's culture and is often inspired by the surrounding physical features.
 Morup Namgyal is an avid preservationist and during his 30-year career working at Ladakh's only radio station (All India Radio, Leh) he recorded a vast archive of Ladakhi folk songs.